nicrivers/learningR/class_7.md

 ### Lab:
 - We will go through these [excercises](http://htmlpreview.github.io/?https://github.com/nicrivers/uo_api_6319/blob/master/R_session_7.html) in class.
+- I have put together a short explanation to help those of you who wish to estimate models in which the dependent variable ($Y$) is discrete [here](http://htmlpreview.github.io/?https://github.com/nicrivers/uo_api_6319/blob/master/limdep.html).
+We may or may not have time to go through this in class.

 ### Homework:
 - In the 2019 US State of the Union Address, Donald Trump said, "Tonight I am asking you to defend our Southern border...
 Wealthy politicians and donors push for open borders...
 Meanwhile, working class Americans are left to pay the price for mass illegal immigration -- ... increased crime, ..."